Sep9

 Extended Sermons

 “Even today, don’t get discourage when people fall away from Church.
-Don’t to get discouraged when Church’s shutdown and close, Don’t get discouraged when Church scandals breakout.
+Don’t to get discouraged when Church’s shutdown, Don’t get discouraged when Church scandals breakout.
 Don’t get discouraged when you read of Christians being persecuted and beheaded.
-Because Jesus is still building His Church and it will be victorious and never fail.” ⇒ Don’t get discourage when a church leader retires.
-Don’t get fretful when a favorite Preacher dies.
-Or when or favorite minster transfers to another church.
-Know that the Lord is raising up the next generation of pastors and ministers.
-In recent times Church attendance as been low and dwindling slowly over the years.
+Because Jesus is still building His Church and it will be victorious and never fail.” ⇒ Nothing is going to stop the Church of Christ.
+You can cut off the members, but Christ will build His church.
+You can change the laws of the Government, but Christ is going to build His church.
+No matter how much cultural values change, Christ is going to build His church.
+No matter how immoral mankind gets, Christ is going to build His church.
+No matter how liberal society gets, Christ is going to build His church.
+No matter how decadent America gets, Christ is going to build His church.
+No matter how Godless our society gets, Christ is going to build His church No matter how Apostate Christianity becomes, Christ is going to build His church.
+In recent years the church has experienced an increase in persecution around the world, especially in Africa and Asia.
+According to the “Watch World List” an annual report published by Open Doors and World Relief.
+Lists fifty countries in which Christians face the “Most extreme persecution.”
+It reported an increase from 340 million people in 2020 to 365 million in 2024.
+It said that 1 in 7 Christians are persecuted worldwide, including 1 in 5 in Africa and 1 in 7 in Asia.
+And is expected to increase annually.
+North Korea, Somalia, Libya, Eritrea, and Yemen had the highest rates of reported persecution against Christians.
+When it comes to Churchgoing.
+Recent data indicates a decline in church attendance, with around 30% of U.S. adults attending religious services in person at least once a month.
 In fact when the Covid virus hit in 2020 it almost wiped it out church attendance.
 Many people didn’t think the church would survive.
 Recent research had found that around half U.S. Adults who had attended church before COVID-19 are unlikely to return even if public health officials deem it safe.
 Even the Catholic church experienced a decline in attendance after the clergy sex abuse scandals hit in the 80’s.
 In some areas, weekly church attendance dropped to 17% of Catholics, down from an estimated 34%.
 A study found that the sexual abuse scandal had a statistically significant effect on church exit’s among Catholics.
 Other factors that may have contributed to the decline in Catholic Church attendance include the decline in the number of priests, which has been ongoing since 1970.
 Charitable giving also declined, especially donations to Catholic charities.
 Among those who left Catholicism for an evangelical church, 78% said “their spiritual needs” were “not being met.”
 Many people grew disenchanted with the Catholic Church because of the clergy sex abuse crisis.
 Church attendance over all has been declining for a variety of reasons, including.
 A growing movement towards secularism has led people to opt out of traditional religious practice.
 The rise of social media and digital communication has led people to go online for church.
 Why dress up and get the kids ready when I can just sit on the couch with my popcorn and watch church.
+A significant portion of Americans (about half) attend services in person a few times a year or less often.
+When combining in-person and online attendance, the Pew Research Center found that 23% of Americans watch church on-line.
+This indicates a downward trend over the past two decades.
 High-profile scandals and the politicization of religious institutions have driven people away from church.
 It’s all about money and getting rich.
 People are busier and have less time to attend church.
 Don’t give up on the church or let the failure of the Church get you down.
 Know it is still part of the body of Christ, no matter how bad your experiences are.

 More Notes & Applications